adhorton-cisco/grpc_xr_configuration/README.md

 ```

 ## Usage
+Access the user-friendly menu by running telemetry_menu.py

+If you would like to use the methods directly from the module, check the sample below.
-This sample configuration can also be found in config_telemetry.py
+This sample configuration can also be found in telemetry_menu.py
 ```
 from config_telemetry import TelemetryConfig config = TelemetryConfig('1.2.3.4', 57777, 10, 'user', 'password')